tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

 There is no good solution for the non-regionalized collectors like Serial and Parallel GC.
 At least I do not know any, so they will most likely keep on using the GCLocker forever.

 Besides, this technique is not without risks: while in most cases better than stalling the application, it does carry the **risk of pinning the entire heap** and causing a VM failure.
 How big is that risk?
-There is too little data on that but Shenandoah did not add some GCLocker mechanism so far...
+There is too little data on that but anecdotally Shenandoah did not add some GCLocker mechanism so far as far as I know.

 ## G1 and Object Pinning